 entire day or longer in a single diaper,

 because the family cannot afford to buy an

 HOW TO HELP: DONATE THE WHOLE MONTH OF SEPTEMBER

 Diaper Need Awareness Week is in September and we can help!

-Renovar will be 1 of the 38 partnerships committed to a diaper drive for WeeCycle.
-Please drop off diapers and or baby gear you are ready to get rid of, or contact us to arrange a pickup.
+Renovar Construction is 1 of the 38 partnerships committed to a diaper drive for WeeCycle.
+Please drop off diapers and or baby gear you are ready to get rid of or contact us to arrange a pickup.